 The best approach will depend on many factors including, industry, job, and personal preferences of managers and HR.
 But the requirements currently imposed upon many applicants are spurning away many viable candidates.
 It doesn’t make sense to require a warehouse worker to submit a resume or for a sales manager to complete an application when his resume already provided the recruiter with all the information she needed.
-One-fits-all rigid and out-of-touch application processes are simply bad practices.
+One-fits-all rigid and out-of-touch application processes are simply bad practices when screening employees.

 One factor altering the application or resume decision is that that the majority of job searches begin on a mobile device.
 And yet one survey found that only 10 percent of career sites are even mobile friendly.
 For the applicant it’s inconvenient if not difficult for many applicants to upload a resume from a smartphone or tablet.
 It’s even more challenging to complete an application on a website that is not mobile optimized or at least mobile readable.
 Because so many potential employees, especially the younger and more tech savvy ones, do not even own a desktop computer anymore, the incomplete application rates for businesses recruiting-as-usual is skyrocketing.